Leveraging Latent Features for Local Explanations: Methodology

 Given these issues, we define addition in a novel manner.
 To define addition we assume that we have high-level interpretable features available for the dataset.
 Multiple public datasets \cite{celebA,deepfashion} have high-level interpretable features, while for others such features can be learned using unsupervised methods such as disentangled representations \cite{dipvae} or supervised methods where one learns concepts through labeled examples \cite{tcav}.
-Given $k$ such features, we define functions $g_i(.), \forall i\in\{1, ..., k\},$ as before, where in each of these functions, increasing value indicates addition of a concept.
+Given $k$ such features, we define functions $g_i(.), \forall i\in\{1, ..., k\},$ as above, where in each of these functions, increasing value indicates addition of a concept.
 Using these functions, we define addition as introducing more concepts into an image without deleting existing concepts.
 Formally, this corresponds to never decreasing the $g_i(.)$ from their original values based on the input image, but rather increasing them.
-However, we also want a minimal number of additions for our explanation to be crisp and so we encourage as few $g_i()$ as possible to increase in value (within their allowed ranges) that will result in the final image being in a different class.
-We also want the final image to be realistic and that is why we learn a manifold $\mathcal{D}$ on which we perturb the image, as we want our final image to also lie on it after the necessary additions.
+However, we also want a minimal number of additions for our explanation to be interpretable and so we encourage as few $g_i()$ as possible to increase in value (within their allowed ranges) that will result in the final image being in a different class.